 The difference in the recording time can be important in some applications, such as real-time supply chain analyses.
 In many industries, suppliers are paid with a delay, and cash flow financing is an important part of credit activities with financial intermediaries specialising in supply chain financing \citep{gelsomino2016supply}.

 \paragraph{Investment in physical capital} The intermediate use table shows the value of \textit{intermediate} goods and services exchanged between industries, that is, \emph{``goods and services consumed as inputs by a process of production, excluding fixed assets whose consumption is recorded as consumption of fixed capital.
 The goods and services are either transformed or used up by the production process''} \citep[][par.
 3.88]{esa2010european}.
-By contrast, Payments between industries are observed for multiple reasons, including payments related to capital investments and debt repayments.
+By contrast, payments between industries are observed for multiple reasons, including payments related to capital investments and debt repayments.
 The latter occurs when firms finance at least part of their investment via debt and generate credit flows.
-On the other hand, the Payment data potentially embodies an investment network, that could be separated by distinguishing capital and intermediate goods-producing businesses at the 5-digit SIC level.
+On the other hand, the payment data potentially embodies an investment network, that could be separated by distinguishing capital and intermediate goods-producing businesses at the 5-digit SIC level.
 Such an investment network may be a valuable supplement when connecting short-term business cycles to investment dynamics and long-term growth \citep{vom2022investment}.

-\paragraph{Financial services} In NAs, the output of financial intermediation services arises from two components \citep[p.106]{eurostat2008eurostat}: first, financial institutions perceive direct fees and commissions explicitly charged.
-We expect to see such fees in the Payment data.
+\paragraph{Financial services} In NAs, the output of financial intermediation services arises from two components \citep[p.106]{eurostat2008eurostat}: first, financial institutions receive direct fees and commissions explicitly charged.
+We expect to see such fees in the payment data.
 Second, NAs consider that financial intermediaries provide credit services and the value of these services can be estimated by finding the margin taken by financial institutions on the credit they make.
 This margin is estimated by comparing the interest rate at which banks borrow, and the one at which they make loans.
-As a result, in NA, the payment between an industry and the financial sector represents the value of financial services provided.
-In the Payment data, by contrast, we observe the raw flows of funds, rather than the margin.
-Hence, we expect credit flows in both directions: flows of money from a creditor to a debtor, and, subsequently, reimbursements from a debtor to a creditor.
-These flows can be large and would not appear in the IOTs, leading to an over-representation of the financial sector in the Payment-based IOTs (see also \ref{app:scale_differences}, \ref{app:tab:top10_influence_vector}).
+As a result, in NAs, the payment between an industry and the financial sector represents the value of financial services provided.